learn-co-curriculum/getting-started-with-python/README.md

 There are many free resources online for learning Python.
 We recommend first checking out the documentation available at [python.org](https://www.python.org/about/gettingstarted/) to get setup.
 After you've got everything setup take a look around for tutorials that fit your needs.
+[JetBrains][] has recently made their [Python IDE](https://www.jetbrains.com/pycharm/) free to use and the JetBrains Academy provides [tutorials for all skill levels using their IDE][jb tutorial].

-[The Hitchhiker's Guide to Python][] is a good comprehensive resource, but there are many other free options that can be found with a quick Google search.
+[The Hitchhiker's Guide to Python][] is another good comprehensive resource and there are many other free option that can be found with a quick Google search.

 ## Resources